 The double-wall, vacuum insulated stainless steel body, runs $60-$70 and will ensure you stay caffeinated all day long for your snowshoeing adventures.

-This season, upgrade your winter camping cooking gear and have a genuinely extraordinary eating experience with these items.
+This season, upgrade your camping cooking gear and have a genuinely extraordinary eating experience with these items.

-What is your favorite winter camping cooking gear?
+What is your favorite camping cooking gear?
 Are there items here that could help elevate your camping cooking experience?